Sanity-Saving Tips for Working from Home

 2. Take Regular Breaks

 In the office, you would get up to get coffee/tea/water, have a quick conversation with someone, or walk to a meeting.
-At home, you might get cemented to your chair, hours pass, and you haven’t moved.
+At home, you might get glued to your chair, hours pass, and you haven’t moved.
 Set your alarm for hourly breaks (at least).
 See the “P.O.W.E.R.
 Moment” methodology in this article.

 3. Avoid Rut-itis